 This section describes the major features of all the SCCS commands.
-Detailed descriptions of the commands and of all their arguments are given in [4], and should be consulted for further information.
+Detailed descriptions of the commands and of all their arguments are given in the PWB User's Manual, and should be consulted for further information.
 The discussion below covers only the more common arguments of the various SCCS commands.